AnthonyAndroulakis/SoundcloudTranscriptsMadeEasy/README.md

   -----3. click the Embed tab
   -----4. copy the code in the code textbox
   -----5. now analyze this text: you will find a part that looks a bit like api.soundcloud.com/tracks/139528931 (the last number is your track number)
 after you've created your tracknum.html file, upload it onto your website
 3) upload <a href="https://github.com/AnthonyAndroulakis/SoundcloudTranscriptsMadeEasy/blob/master/sndcldscript.js">sndcldscript.js</a> and <a href="https://github.com/AnthonyAndroulakis/SoundcloudTranscriptsMadeEasy/blob/master/sndcldstyle.css">sndcldstyle.css</a> onto your website (__must be in same directory as tracknum.html file__)
 4) okay so the fun part: wherever you want to place a transcript file, add the following line (change according to your tracknumber): `<iframe src="tracknumber.html" width="100%" height="444px" frameborder="0"></iframe>`

+# Code formatting specifics
+- How multiple soundcloud tracks are handled: soundcloud tracks and transcripts are put into iframes in order to minimize class, variable, and function conflicts.
+This also makes the code simpler to look at.
+However, iframes do have some downsides - I'd recommend doing a bit of iframe research before implementing my code directly.
+How transcripts are displayed: I tried to make something inbetween TED's transcript and YouTube's transcript.
+I ended up making an invisible html table to put the time values and transcript text.
+- this code is changable.
+I've added a repl.it page so you can play around with the code and change it as you wish